-M. Open Space and Landscape
+L. Open Space and Landscape

-- (1) Parkland or Parkland Fees with Multifamily or Mixed-Use Multi-Family Buildings: Multi-family and Mixed-Use Multi-family buildings shall comply with the requirements found in § 60-420 G. except as modified below: - a.
-It is not practical to provide parkland and recreation land on each individual site in F-4(-), F-4, F-5(-), F-5, and F6 sub-districts.
+- (1) Parkland or Parkland Fees with Multifamily or Mixed-Use Multi-Family Buildings: Multifamily and Mixed-Use Multi-family buildings shall comply with the requirements found in \$60-420,G "Parkland or parkland fees with multifamily site plan approval" except as modified below: - It is not practical to provide parkland and recreation land on each individual site in F4, F5, and F6 sub-districts.
 It is also usually not practical to provide parkland and recreation land on each individual existing site.
 It is also contrary to the intent and goals of the Comprehensive Plan for Transit Oriented Development areas.
-As a result, all Multifamily or Mixed-Use Multi-family Buildings shall provide funds, rather than on-site facilities, to be paid to the Town exclusively for neighborhood parks, playgrounds or recreational purposes, including the acquisition of property to be used within a 10-minute walk of the development site or within the Form-Based District where the development site is located. - b.
-The Fee Schedule referenced in § 60-420 G,3(b) shall be used for Multifamily or Mixed-Use Multi-Family Buildings in the Form-Based sub-districts. - c.
-The fees authorized in § 60-420 G,3(b) shall only apply to the approval of 4 or more dwelling units as described in § 60-840 B.(5)b. of this Article VIII. - (2) No buffer screening areas shall be required, except where properties abut an existing residence district.
+As a result, all Multifamily or Mixed-Use Multi-family Buildings shall provide funds, rather than on-site facilities, to be paid to the Town exclusively for neighborhood parks, playgrounds or recreational purposes, including the acquisition of property to be used within a 10-minute walk of the development site or within the Form Based District where the development site is located. - b.
+The Fee Schedule referenced in §60-420,G,3(b) shall be used for Multifamily or Mixed-Use Multi-Family Buildings in the Form Based sub-districts. - c.
+Developments less than 20-dwelling units shall be exempt from Parkland Fees. - (2) No buffer screening areas shall be required, except where properties abut an existing residence district.
 This requirement may be waived by the Development Department in situations where the Development Department determines that large distances, topographic features or existing vegetation satisfy the same purpose.
 Where such buffer screening area is required, it shall meet the following regulations: